Cuis-Smalltalk/TheCuisBook/README.md

 display in its own block environment an example of Smalltlak code.
 A Caption is added below the example.
 The uniqueLabel is a reference to be used elsewhere with `@ref{uniqueLabel}`.
-The example will be added to the list of examples in the annex.
+The example will be added to the list of examples in the annexes.

 **@exercise{caption,uniqueLabel,text}.** To display in its own block environment an exercise.
-The exercises are compiled in the annex, and the resolved exercise must be added to the E-Exercises section too.
+The exercises are compiled in the annexes, and the resolved exercise must be added to the E-Exercises section too.

 **@figure{caption,filename,width}.** Add a centered image with a